Estimate Costs & Aid

 - Transportation costs (car payments cannot be included)

-- Room and meals (if living off-campus)
+- Housing and food (if living off-campus)

 What Can Impact Estimated Cost of Attendance?